Mouse Guard: Cancelled film adaptation

 There were plans for Mouse Guard to be made into a film with Petersen confirming interest from a producer and director.
 In July 2016, 20th Century Fox announced the film with Matt Reeves as a producer and Gary Whitta as the screenwriter.
 Wes Ball signed on to direct the film the following year in September.
-In March 2019, Thomas Brodie-Sangster and Andy Serkis joined the film with Idris Elba in consideration to join as well.
+In March 2019, Thomas Brodie-Sangster and Andy Serkis joined the film with Idris Elba and Giancarlo Esposito in consideration to join as well.
 Sonoya Mizuno joined the cast later that month, followed by Samson Kayo and Jack Whitehall in April.
 Later in April, Disney (which had acquired Fox that March) halted the project two weeks before production was set to begin, after which it was placed in turnaround.
 Ball later confirmed on Twitter that production was officially canceled.
 At the time of its cancellation, the film had spent about $20 million on pre-production, and was expected to have an overall budget of $170 million.